 So we can dive head first into how this biblical secret for weight loss, energy, and mental clarity works.

-Okay so as I mentioned already, my name is Pastor Adam….
+Okay so as I mentioned already, my name is Pastor Adam…

 And I’m one of the founders of Holy Land Health.